 So then what happens?
 Months go by.
 No progress.
 You check in with the teacher or the school.
 They say they’re following the IEP.
 You say we need to change the IEP.

-While some schools are quite accommodating in that regard, I’ve heard far too many times that parents simply get the run-around.
+While some schools are quite willing to make adjustments, the most common story I hear is that parents simply get the run-around.
 “We can’t change anything right now.
 You’re asking too much.
 It’s too expensive.”
-I’m pretty sure no administrator would really say that last one out loud, but it’s likely part of the equation.
+I’m pretty sure that no administrator would confess to that last excuse out loud, but it’s likely part of the equation.

 Don’t get me wrong.
 I love teachers.
 I love school administrators.
 They work their tails off to meet the needs of their students.
 So.
 Many.
 Students!
-If those needs fall outside the scope of their understanding, which many learning difficulties do, then their all too common response seems to be… “Well, we tried.
+If those needs fall outside the scope of their understanding, which many learning differences do, then the all-too-common response seems to be… “Well, we tried.
 That’s all we can do.”

 Why Our Struggling Learners Don’t Receive Proper Intervention

 So here’s a disturbing research finding for you.
-According to the National Institute of Child Health and Human Development, the number 1 cause of reading problems has to do with what they call neurological deficits.
+According to the National Institute of Child Health and Human Development, the number 1 cause of reading problems involves what they call neurological deficits.

 Don’t worry.
 If the word deficits scares you, just know that brains can be retrained and rewired.
 Neurological “deficits” can be overcome.
 That’s not actually the disturbing part of the finding, by the way.